The best of both worlds

 Hanssen acknowledges that the price doesn’t cover the savings, “the problem is the cost of the Lithium-Ion battery.
 They are expensive.
 If just one OEM would use lithium-ion it would have a dramatic effect on the cost of the battery and the plug-in Prius.”

 The iron phosphate Lithium-Ion battery is what allows this installation to take place.
-Mark Kohler, business development manager of Valence Corporation says that Valence has already modified a Prius with its Saphion technology, giving it 18 times more usable energy and tripling its fuel economy.
+Mark Kohler, the business development manager of Valence Corporation says that Valence has already modified a Prius with its Saphion technology, giving it 18 times more usable energy and tripling its fuel economy.
 “We don’t have to worry about recycling the Saphion battery because there is nothing in the battery that is harmful to the environment and the material inside the battery

 is not worth extracting.”
 Consider the lead-acid battery, lead is toxic and worth something once it is extracted, the same thing for nickel out of the NiMH and cobalt out of the cobalt lithium-ion.
 The Saphion battery is made with dirt and rust, neither of which are traded on the stock market as of yet.
 Wait till there are 300,000,000 vehicles running around with Saphion batteries, though, and then well talk.
 The other reason to use the Saphion battery instead of a cobalt battery is a thermal runaway.
-Kohler explains that cobalt will heat up and catch on fire, not something you want to have happen when you’re driving down the highway.
+Kohler explains that cobalt will heat up and catch on fire, not something you want to have happened when you’re driving down the highway.
 Valences batteries are already being used in North Carolina in some of the hybrid, fuel-cell, plug-in electric ATVs supplied by clean-tech.

 Dean Bogues of Valence says that Valence is having “dialog with OEMs worldwide.
 We are talking with manufacturers that want to use our batteries in 3-5 years and we are taking advantage of more immediate opportunities, such as European utility vehicles that are government-owned and want to replace them with hybrid-electric vehicles.